copperdogma/ai-feed-consolidator9/docs/templates/story-template.md

 <!-- AI: List the tasks needed to complete this story -->
 - [ ] [TASK 1]
 - [ ] [TASK 2]
+- [ ] **Final User Sign-off**: Obtain explicit user approval confirming all requirements are met and the story can be marked as complete

 ## Notes
 <!-- AI: Add any additional notes or considerations -->